 Agnes Water and the Town of 1770 Walking Trails

 For a map outlining all of these walks, just call into the Discover 1770 Shop for your FREE map!
-We are located on Round Hill Road next to the Caltex petrol station.
+We are located on Round Hill Road next to the Ampol petrol station.

-To get to the Town of 1770, it’s a 5 minute drive from the main town, a 30 minute bicycle ride on hire or BYO), a taxi or shuttle bus is available for around $25.
+To get to the Town of 1770, it’s a 5 minute drive from the main town, a 30 minute bicycle ride on hire or BYO).

 Paperbark Forest Trail Walk

 Visit Reedy Creek Reserve Paperbark forest when you visit Agnes Water & Town of 1770.
 Call into Discover 1770 Holiday Shop next to the petrol station to grab a free map.
-The Paperbark Forest Trail walk is an easy 15 minute loop opposite the entry to Springs Beach, Agnes Water.
-The Paperbark Trail has stepping stones, a wooden boardwalk and is home to some of the most spectacular Paperbark Trees and many creeping vines, butterflies and many amazing wonders!
+The Paperbark Forest Trail walk is (to me) like an enchanted forrest, the entry is opposite the entrance to Springs Beach, Agnes Water.
+The Paperbark Trail walk has stepping stones, a wooden boardwalk and is home to some of the most spectacular Paperbark Trees and many creeping vines, butterflies and many amazing wonders!
 Allow some extra time for all of the photo stops.
 Include it in your bike ride!

 1770 Butterfly Walk

 During Autumn & Winter each year, the 1770 Butterfly Walk is overwhelmed with hundreds of thousands of butterflies!
 The walk is a very beautiful and easy 15-25 minute walk that starts at the Captain Cook Monument in the Town of 1770.
 From March-June every year you should see lots of Blue Tiger Butterflies.